If you're a family doctor, what is it exactly that makes you a family doctor?

 - Is it that you practice from a holistic biopsychosocial perspective and strive to coordinate your care with other professionals?

 Of course you do all of these, but you do more.
 As a family physician, (or any healthcare provider offering family-centered care), you view patients in the context of their families, even when their families are not present in the room.
-You recognize familial influence on your patients' health, and tailor your treatments to fit thier unique family dynamics.
-Your partner with family members to treat your patients, and sometimes you even treat the families themselves.
+You recognize familial influence on your patients' health, and tailor your treatments to fit their unique family dynamics.
+You partner with family members in order to help treat your patients.
+Sometimes you even treat the families themselves.
 Whether or not you are a family doctor, you are a doctor of the family.

 "The specialty of family medicine

 trains me to care for the whole person

 working with your medical history AND FAMILY DYNAMICS

 coordinating your care with other professionals when necessary.